MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/administration/manage-fluid-framework-preview-access.md

 - MET150
 ---

-# Procedure: Microsoft Fluid Framework preview – access management
+# Microsoft Fluid Framework preview – access management

 This article describes how administrators of Microsoft 365 tenants can manage access to Microsoft Fluid Framework preview by disabling user sign-ins in the [Azure portal](https://portal.azure.com/).